Listonoh/Automata/Dokumentace/basic_structure.md

 - check if automata is monotonic
 - presenting automata on web with simulation / which allow users to test automata with theirs own words

-# 2. Related work / all "math"
+# 2. Related work

+- libraries for work with automata "fado", grail
-- what was done
+- what was done (up)
 - related work with automata
 - usage on reduction analysis of natural languages
 - what is automaton
-- rrww ....
+- rrww .... definitions, constrains, monotonic

 # 3. Analysis